 AI Data Annotation Best Practices for Scaling AI Teams

 As AI products move from experimentation to production, data annotation becomes a scaling bottleneck.
-What worked with a small dataset often fails when volume, complexity, and velocity increase.
+What worked with a small dataset often fails when volume, complexity, and velocity increase β a process that held together fine with 3 annotators and 10,000 labeled examples can quietly fall apart at 30 annotators and a million.

 This article outlines proven AI data annotation best practices that help teams scale efficiently without sacrificing data quality or model performance.